pivotal/docs-tap/authn-authz/pinniped-install-guide.md

 ### Apply the resources

-After creating the resource files we are now installing them into the cluster.
-We will deploy them as a [kapp application](https://carvel.dev/kapp/).
+After creating the resource files, you can install them into the cluster.
+Follow these steps to deploy them as a [kapp application](https://carvel.dev/kapp/):

 1. Install the supervisor.
     ```